patrice883/ITCS-4180/Week 3/README.md

 _Only includes .java files_
 * intentsdemo       -- on explicit and implicit intents
 * module3prep       -- on dynamically/programatically created layouts
 * parampassingapp   -- various ways of data passing (includes Serializable and Parcelable)
+* otherintents      -- opening web url and requesting to make a phone call